 Dress shoes shouldn’t be an afterthought for men.
-In our view, these 13 innovative menswear brands sell some of the coolest men’s dress shoes online.
+In my view, these 13 innovative menswear brands sell some of the coolest men’s dress shoes online.
 These entrepreneurs are making it easier and more affordable for guys to nab super-comfortable and in many cases affordable dress shoes for the office.
 Here’s our essential guide to buying amazing men’s dress shoes for work on a variety of budgets.

 Affordable Dress Shoes under $250

 Andrés Niño and Nick Hurtado founded Beckett Simonon in Bogotá, Colombia in 2012 to offer a unique shopping experience that requires a bit of patience.
 Their pitch?
 “You pre-order, we manufacture, you enjoy.”
 The upshot from this Warby Parker of Shoes is you get high-quality, Blake-stitched shoes manufactured in Colombia or Portugal at an incredible price point.
 The catch?
 You have to wait up to 6-8 for the shoes to arrive.
 I reviewed their Durant oxfords, pictured below, and think Beckett Simonon shoes are extremely comfortable and definitely worth waiting for.
 (After more than a year of wear, they are still going strong and looking good.)
 Their gorgeous Valencia Wholecut Calfskin Leather shoes are available for pre-order now for the low price of $199 with free shipping.
-Save an $20 off Beckett Simonon shoes, boots, sneakers or leather goods with coupon code MODERNFELLOWS at checkout.
+Save 20% off Beckett Simonon shoes, boots, sneakers or leather goods with coupon code MODERNFELLOWS at checkout.